Explore the benefits of introducing commercial CCTV camera systems into your business.

 Also known as 360-degree or multi-sensor cameras, panoramic security cameras are popular for their extra-wide viewing angles.
 The device combines input from separate sensors into one image, much like using panoramic mode on a smartphone camera.
 Combined with high-definition imagery, it’s possible to tilt, zoom, and pan digitally.

-Panoramic security cameras don’t suffer from distortion, unlike a fisheye lens.
-The device is best for outdoor areas where identifying people can prove difficult, such as parking lots and public plazas.
+Panoramic security camera systems for a business or home won’t suffer from distortion, unlike a fisheye lens.
+The device is best as a commercial outdoor security camera system for areas where identifying people can prove difficult, such as parking lots and public plazas.

 Bullet Security Cameras

 The bullet camera is named for its cylindrical, bullet-like shape.
-As they point directly forward, this camera type offers a limited field of view, making it suitable for covering small areas and exit/entry points.
-A lip provides weather protection for outdoor use.
+As they point directly forward, this commercial CCTV camera type offers a limited field of view, making it suitable for covering small areas and exit/entry points.
+A lip provides weather protection for use as a commercial outdoor security camera system.

 One of the key bullet camera benefits is its highly recognisable design creates a potent deterrent.
 On the downside, limited viewing angles mean you may have to add supplementary cameras, and the conspicuous shape makes them vulnerable to vandalism.